 - A frozen lake (Juda ka Talab)

-- Ski and zipline: These are the recent additions in the village of Sankri which have started attracting many tourists from India and afar.
+- Ski and zipline: These are the recent additions to the village of Sankri which have started attracting many tourists from India and afar.
 Do give these an attempt.

 This trek usually starts from Sankri village which is about 200km from Dehradun and around 150km from Mussoorie.
 If you would like to avoid the crowd then you can opt to trek from Kotgaon instead of Sankri village which is much quieter and also offers better views.
 However, if you still prefer to choose Sankri then it is still a win-win as Sankri is an enchanting little village that becomes even more beautiful during winters.